 - 1. Put the stove together and check you have all components before you start.
 Site it on flat ground (not a table/bench) and ensure everyone has room to move around the stove. - 2.
 Give the pans a quick rinse to remove any dust. - 3.
 Fill the burner from the fuel bottle (well away from the cooking area).
 Secure the bottle and leave it away from the cooking area. - 4.
-Take off the windshield and light the fuel (long matches recommended).
+Light the fuel (long matches recommended).
 Blow out the match and check it's lit by placing the spent match back in the burner.
 Remove and blow it out again. - 5.
-Replace the windshield carefully and use the handle to move all pans on and off the stove. - 6.
+Once lit you MUST always have someone next to (and responsible for) the Trangia until the flame is no longer alight. - 6.
+Use the handle to move all pans on and off the stove. - 7.
 If you run out of fuel you must leave the burner to cool.
 Be careful checking as it gets very hot.
-It must be cool enough to carry to the fuel to be refilled. - 7.
-If finished, you can snuff the flame out with the 'simmer ring'.
+It must be cool enough to carry to the fuel to be refilled. - 8.
+If finished, you can snuff the flame out with the 'simmer ring' if you are planning on using it again before packing into your rucksack.
 Never ever try to blow it out.
-Better still it might be more appropriate to let the burner burn dry under your own supervision.
+If you will be packing it into a rucksack you need to let the burner burn dry under your own supervision.